haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-debugging macro unit tests
-- remaining issue: search command is not getting pushed to history at all (so looking back to get it doesn't work, obviously)
-- two tests are marked as broken; they are going to be fixed in a separate branch, since that is a bigger project

 NOTE: we're using a revised version of vscod-extension-tester (https://github.com/redhat-developer/vscode-extension-tester/pull/1084) after fixing a bug on MacOS ARM

 NEXT UP: